Skip to main content

 Cutaneous Malignancies

 Basal cell carcinoma and other skin malignancies reported.
-Periodic skin evaluation is recommended in all patients, particularly those with increased risk of skin cancer; in such patients, protective measures against sunlight and ultraviolet light also recommended.
+Skin evaluations recommended prior to or shortly after therapy initiation and periodically thereafter in all patients, particularly those with increased risk of skin cancer; in such patients, protective measures against sunlight and ultraviolet light also recommended.
 Promptly evaluate any suspicious skin lesions.
 Concurrent phototherapy with UV-B radiation or PUVA-photochemotherapy is not recommended in patients taking ponesimod.

 Fetal/Neonatal Morbidity and Mortality